 All students registered at M State, Concordia, NDSU or NDSCS possessing an M State, Concordia, NDSU or NDSCS parking permit may also park in MSUM General lots for no additional fee.

 Secure your vehicle and report thefts

 Permit holders should do all they can to avoid being victimized.
 These permits are easily stolen from the mirrors of unlocked vehicles.
 Always secure your vehicle when you leave it unattended.
 Be sure to notify the Parking Office as soon as you believe your permit is lost or stolen.
-Once notified of a permit loss, these offices will attempt to spot check the lots to determine if the permit is being used by someone else.
+Once notified of a permit loss, Public Safety will attempt to spot check the lots to determine if the permit is being used by someone else.
 Vandalism should be reported to Public Safety.
 Check your vehicle daily.